Team: Programs | Commitment: Career | Location: Washington DC

 - Backstop programs, including reviewing/editing program documents and reports, tracking and reports program events;

 - Maintain electronic filing system of all program documentation, stakeholder contacts and key deliverables;

-- Prepare or review project documentation that requires home office and USAID approval;
+- Prepare or review project documentation that requires home office and USDA approval;

 - Support the Communications Department by ensuring production and updating of high quality project communication tools;